 If you refuse to accept or offer a bribe or you report a concern relating to potential act(s) of bribery or corruption, GOOD ADVICE UK understands that you may feel worried about potential repercussions.
 GOOD ADVICE UK will support anyone who raises concerns in good faith under this policy, even if an investigation finds that they were mistaken.

 GOOD ADVICE UK will ensure that no one suffers any detrimental treatment as a result of refusing to accept or offer a bribe or other corrupt activities or because they reported a concern relating to potential act(s) of bribery or corruption.

 Detrimental treatment refers to dismissal, disciplinary action, treats, or unfavourable treatment in relation to the concern the individual raised.

-If you have reason to believe you’ve been subjected to unjust treatment as a result of a concern or refusal to accept a bribe, you should inform your line manager or the compliance manager immediately.
+If you have reason to believe you have been subject to unjust treatment as a result of a concern or refusal to accept a bribe, the Line Manager or the Compliance Manager should be informed immediately.

 GOOD ADVICE UK will provide training on this policy as part of the induction process for all new employees.
 Employees will also receive regular, relevant training on how to adhere to this policy, and will be asked annually to formally accept that they will comply with this policy.

 GOOD ADVICE UK’s anti-bribery and corruption policy and zero-tolerance attitude will be clearly communicated to all suppliers, contractors, business partners, and any third parties at the outset of business relations, and as appropriate thereafter.